Cliffjumper: Transformers Cinematic Universe

 Cliffjumper is the name of a character from the 2007 Transformers movie toy line.

 Cliffjumper is impatient and is considered the opposite of the composed Autobot Bumblebee.
 He'd rather take down a Decepticon by force and then try to get information from their smoldering wreckage than spy on them.

 The Legends 2-pack with Cliffjumper and Recon Barricade says that Cliffjumper and Barricade are old rivals.
 Cliffjumper often taunts Barricade into making mistakes.
 Most of the time his taunts lead to victory.

 Live-Action Films

 Cliffjumper appears in the film Bumblebee as a lieutenant of the Autobot Resistance.
 He is first seen during the Fall of Cybertron before escaping with the other Autobots.
-Later in the film, he is interrogated by Decepticons Shatter and Dropkick on one of Saturn’s moons, intending to find out the whereabouts of Optimus Prime, to which Cliffjumper refuses to reveal.
-However, the two decepticons pick up Bumblebee’s Signal, which Charlie had inadvertently activated by turning a key.
-Realising that interrogating Cliffjumper would lead to no success, the two Decepticons left, but not before bisecting the Autobot, killing him.
+Later in the film, he is interrogated and tortured by Decepticons Shatter and Dropkick on one of Saturn’s moons, intending to find out the whereabouts of Optimus Prime, to which Cliffjumper refuses to reveal.
+However, the two Decepticons pick up Bumblebee’s Signal, which Charlie had inadvertently activated by turning a key.
+Realising that interrogating Cliffjumper would lead to no success, the two Decepticons left, but not before Dropkick bisects the Autobot, killing him.
 He would later be avenged by Bumblebee, who tears Dropkick apart with a chain and crushes Shatter in a flood.